 We have several contracts with external providers to work in our school including with children.
-All contractors ID and DBS are checked and held on the Single Central Record.
+Safeguarding requirements are set out in the contract between the contract and the school and all DBS information is held on the SCR while the work is being carried out.